 Among the many casualties of COVID-19 lockdowns have been clinical trials for drugs and other medical treatments.
-A recent survey shows that 69% of ongoing trials are affected by COVID, while the initiation of new trials has dropped 78%.
-With many trial participants unable or reluctant to visit clinics, new treatments will fail to reach the market, life sciences companies won’t recover the tens or millions of dollars they have invested in these products, and — most importantly — those products will not be available to help patients.
+A May 2020 survey showed that 69% of ongoing trials were affected by COVID, while the initiation of new trials dropped 78%.
+With many trial participants unable or reluctant to visit clinics, some new treatments have failed to reach the market, causing life sciences companies to lose the tens of millions of dollars they have invested in these products, and — most importantly — preventing those products from helping patients.

 For sponsors, the first step toward DCTs is using a framework to assess which trials are best suited to leverage a decentralized approach.
 They should then identify the new digital capabilities and processes needed to meet three vital requirements: